Package Torello.Java

 This is used by methodloadFileToString(String)

-.
-By default this flag is set to TRUE, and when it is, any trailingEOF chars, ASCII-0
+, and when it is, any trailingEOF chars, ASCII-0

-found in a file that is to be interpreted as a text-file, will be truncated from theString
+found in a file that is to be interpreted as a Text-File, will be truncated from theString

 returned by that'reader'